tparkerd/python-rawtools/README.md

 ## Animal Configuration

-Although this script was designed to be used a command line tool, its everyday use will be on a Windows machine, Animal in the x-ray suite.
-As such, I've added a couple of other scripts (one-liners) to run on a Windows machine so that any `.nsi(hdr/dat)` will be converted to `.raw` (16-bit integer).
+Although this script was designed to be used a command line tool, its everyday use will be on a Windows machine, Animal, found in the x-ray suite.
+As such, I've included a couple of other scripts (one-liner `.bat` and `.sh`) to run on a Windows machine.
+This is to allow the user to simply click on a shortcut that will fire off the scripts to search for and convert any NSI files in a pre-determined location.

-1. Download the binary for Linux
-2. Download this repo
+If you change said location or the script itself, you will need to update the supplementary scripts to maintain this functionality.

+These are the steps to set up the scripts on a Windows 10 machine with Cygwin installed and configured.

+1. Download/clone this repo.
-3. Copy `etc/batch_nsihdr2raw.bat` and `etc/batch_nsihdr2raw.sh` into `C:\Users\efX-user\AppData\Local\lxss\root\nsi2raw`
+3. Copy `etc/batch_nsihdr2raw.bat` and `etc/batch_nsihdr2raw.sh` into `C:\Users\efX-user\AppData\Local\lxss\root\nsi2raw`.
-4. Create shortcut link to `.bat` script in `D:\`
+4. Create shortcut link to `.bat` script in `D:\`.
-5. Create conversion folder: `D:\nsi2raw`
+5. Create conversion folder: `D:\nsi2raw`.

 Usage

-1. Copy NSI reconstruction data into conversion folder.
+1. Copy NSI reconstruction data into conversion folder, `D:\nsi2raw`.
-2. Click/run shortcut link to `.bat` script
+2. Click/run shortcut link to `.bat` script.

-## Troubleshooting & Assumptions
+## Troubleshooting

-- Input data is a 32-bit floating point volume
-- Output data should be 16-bit integer volume
-- `.dat` should not be modified as they may be used by the NSI software

 ### Cannot execute binary file: Exec format error